BenjaminOyarzun17/ProcessProphet/user-manual/user_manual.md

 #### Motivation
 An additional feature of ProcessProphet is the ability to compare predicted process sequences from the process twin with real processes using [conformance checking](https://en.wikipedia.org/wiki/Conformance_checking).
 Conformance checking is a powerful process mining technique that allows for the comparison of different process models.
 It returns a fitness score of how well the observed behavior aligns with a given process model.

-This functionality can provide a deeper understanding of the process data, although its interpretation can be somewhat ambiguous.
-If the process twin is well-fitted to the data (high accuracy, f1...), the computed fitness score can indicate the certainty of processes in the event log.
-However, it's important to note that the fitness score is also heavily dependent on the quality of the predictions.
-If the model is poorly fitted, the score may lose its meaning.
+This feature offers a more comprehensive analysis of the process data, although its interpretation can be somewhat ambiguous.
+When the process twin accurately represents the data (with high accuracy and f1-score), the computed fitness score can indicate the certainty of processes in the event log.
+However, it is crucial to consider that the fitness score is also influenced by the quality of the predictions.
+If the model is not well-fitted, the score may become less meaningful.

 To apply conformance checking on the process twin (which is the trained neural network), you first have to represent the process twin as an event log.
 This is then used to create a process model using process mining techniques.
 The resulting process model can then be used to run the conformance checking.